andrewbanchich/forty-jekyll-theme/who-we-are.md

 Internal structure of the terrestrial planets, planetary seismology, crustal and lithospheric thickness, crustal magnetism, thermal evolution and mantle dynamics, remote sensing, landslides and surface processes, icy satellites.
 </p>

-<p><b>Research staff</b><br />
+<p><b>Research staff (planetary science only)</b><br />
-Cécile Ferrari, Stéphane Jacquemoud, Taichi Kawamura, Philippe Lognonné, Antoine Lucas, Sébastien Rodriguez, Henri Samuel, Mark Wieczorek
+Cécile Ferrari, Stéphane Jacquemoud, Taichi Kawamura, Philippe Lognonné, Antoine Lucas, Sébastien Rodriguez, Henri Samuel, Mark Wieczorek.
 </p>

 <p>
 <b>Location</b><br />
-Lamarck A (6th and 7th floors), 50 Rue Alice Domon et Léonie Duquet, 75013, Paris.</p>
+Lamarck A (6th and 7th floors), 50 Rue Alice Domon et Léonie Duquet, 75013, Paris</p>

 <p>
 Note: There is no reception and a badge is required to enter the building.
 Please call your point-of-contact once you have arrived.
 (The seminar room in Lamarck B is accessible without a badge.)